 Companies can start by ensuring that their Quality Monitoring programs are predictors of the business outcomes that they are trying to achieve.
 Each program should be tightly correlated to key metrics.
 The first step is to assess the effectiveness of the Quality Monitoring program and design it to fit the needs of the company’s customers and agents.
 Northridge’s Quality Maturity Model illustrates the common pattern of growth for companies focusing on delivering quality customer experiences.

-In contrast companies that have met the goal of effortless, personalized customer experience are characterized by having engaged agents who are client and results focused, feedback that is correlated and predicted by the voice of the customer, and consistent technology that utilizes tools such as automation and speech analytics.
+In contrast, companies that have met the goal of effortless, personalized customer experience are characterized by having engaged agents who are the client and results focused feedback that is correlated and predicted by the voice of the customer, and consistent technology that utilizes tools such as automation and speech analytics.

 Reaching the highest level of quality maturity is dependent on ensuring your quality management evolves from a performance checklist to an actionable, behavior-based model that inspires representatives to deliver a differentiated Client Experience (CX).
 Here are three questions to ask when assessing your quality management.